Canon 7D II vs Sony RX100 V

 - More modern: Reflects 2 years of technical progress since the 7D Mark II launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the RX100 V emerges as the winner of the match-up (16 : 14 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 7D Mark II comes out slightly ahead of the RX100 V (17 : 16 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 7D II vs Sony RX100 V